 Interested in learning more or finding out how to access these features on your iPad?
 Hereís a step-by-step guide by Expert Village to enabling these features on your device:

-as a major teaching affiliate of Northeast Ohio Medical University, and offer a number of
+As a teaching affiliate of Northeast Ohio Medical University and other universities,

 Akron Children's provides primary, critical and specialized care to the patients who come to us, as well as those our Home Care Group treats at home.
 We help families focus on their sick children with a support staff to deal with the practical details of a hospital stay.
 Beyond our walls, we help children reach their full potential with more than 100 advocacy, outreach and education programs.